soumyadipdas37/finescoop.github.io/source/_posts/riot-reveals-jett-valorants-knife-wielding-speedster.md

 description: Valorant's series of weekly character teasers continued today with Jett, a fast-moving fighter who relies on speed and agility to flank enemies and take them out with precision attacks before they have a chance to react.
 categories: [ps4,xboxone,pc,steam]
 featured: true
-excerpt: Valorant's series of weekly character teasers continued today with Jett, a fast-moving fighter who relies on speed and agility to flank enemies and take them out with precision attacks before they have a chance to react.
 ---

 Valorant's series of weekly character teasers continued today with Jett, a fast-moving fighter who relies on speed and agility to flank enemies and take them out with precision attacks before they have a chance to react.